blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 npx http-server dist/test-ivy
 ```

+>The Angular AOT compiler extracts metadata to interpret the parts of the application that Angular is supposed to manage.

+Basically it manages metadata interpretation and template compilation that can be controlled specifying some template compiler options in the `tsconfig.json`.

-__ProTip.__ Activate the Ahead-of-Time compilation to have everything in JavaScript and saved to disk, we would like to inspect the generated code.
+__Tip__ Activate the Ahead-of-Time compilation to have everything in JavaScript and saved to disk, we would like to inspect the generated code.
 {: .notice--info}

-#### Bootstrap
+### Bootstrap

 The bootstrap phase starts in the file `vendor-es2015.js`: